Pongsiri Por.Ruamrudee: Biography & career

-Por Ruamrudee was born as Paiboon Ladnongkee (ไพบูลย์ ลัดหนองขี) in Tambon Mueang Phlapphla, Amphoe Huai Thalaeng, Nakhon Ratchasima province, northeastern Thailand.
+Por Ruamrudee was born as Paiboon Ladnongkee (ไพบูลย์ ลัดหนองขี) in Tambon Mueang Phlapphla, Amphoe Huai Thalaeng, Nakhon Ratchasima Province, northeastern Thailand.

-He started fighter at the age of 12 with the support of his father, a fighting enthusiast.
-He fought at Rajadamnern Stadium for the first time, winning by knockout in the second round.
+He started fighting at the age of 12 with the support of his father, who was a fighting enthusiast.
+He made his debut at Rajadamnern Stadium, winning by knockout in the second round.

-Por Ruamrudee fought for the first time in the event "Suek Onesongchai" of famous promoter Songchai Rattanasuban by knocking out the second round Tepparith Sor Naya-arm, This fight made him well-known among Muay Thai fans.
+Por Ruamrudee gained wider recognition when he fought in the "Suek Onesongchai" event promoted by Songchai Rattanasuban, knocking out Tepparith Sor Naya-arm in the second round.
+This fight made him well known among Muay Thai fans.

-He was a small shape fighter, therefore he was a tough fighter who never backed down, pushing forward for the win with his aggressive fighting style.
+Due to his small build, he developed a tough, relentless style.
+He was a fighter who never backed down, constantly pushing forward with aggressive attacks.

-Hence, Por Ruamrudee earned the nickname "Rambo" after the Sylvester Stallone movie character.

-Every time before the match his staff waved a big black pirate flag and his trunks will also have a "skull & bones" symbol attached to it, as a unique calling card.
+As a result, Por Ruamrudee earned the nickname "Rambo", a reference to the Sylvester Stallone movie character.
+Before each fight, his team would wave a large black pirate flag, and his trunks bore a "skull and crossbones" symbol as his signature look.

-In 1988 his second fight against Pairojnoi "Bloody Steel" Sor Siamchai was elected "Fight of the Year" and became known as the fight of the century for Muay Thai.
-This fight is considered the milestone of modern Muay Thai, by making a record for the total entrance fee up to 3,200,000 baht for the first time.
+In 1988, his second fight against Pairojnoi "Bloody Steel" Sor Siamchai was named Fight of the Year and became widely known as the "Fight of the Century" in Muay Thai.
+This bout is regarded as a milestone in modern Muay Thai history, setting a record with total entrance fees reaching 3,200,000 baht for the first time.

 Retirement

 Por Ruamrudee retired at the age of 25.
-After retirement, he became a night club singer.
+After retirement, he became a nightclub singer.

-In early August 2016, he returned from retirement to face his old rival, Langsuan Panyuthaphum, in the special event at Rajadamnern Stadium.
-The result was draw.
+In early August 2016, he returned from retirement to face his old rival Langsuan Panyuthaphum in a special event at Rajadamnern Stadium.
+The result was a draw.

-He currently has a son who is a Muay Thai fighter like him, and he is a Muay Thai trainer for those interested at a gym in Taling Chan area, Bangkok.
+He currently has a son who is a Muay Thai fighter like him, and he works as a Muay Thai trainer for those interested at a gym in the Taling Chan area, Bangkok.